StevePic95/dotfiles/README.md

 * Theme has been set to catppuccin/macchiato with a nice informative status bar
 * Window and pane navigation has been set to integrate flawlessly with neovim when it's active in one of your panes
 * Mouse is enabled
+* tmuxp is set up to allow users to freeze and load workspace presets, and the aliases `ows` (Open WorkSpace) and `fws` (Freeze WorkSpace) have been set for ease of use

 ### Neovim
 * The Neovim configuration is based on the Lazyvim starter config